+INJURY means:

-INJURY means a bodily injury that is the direct result of an accident and not related to any other cause.
+- for purposes of Portability, a bodily injury that is the direct result of an accident and not related to any other cause. - for all other purposes, a bodily injury that is the direct result of an accident and not related to any other cause.
 Disability must begin while you are covered under the plan.